pts/pymediafileinfo/README.txt

 Q7.
 Does mediafileinfo.py support MPEG?

-A7. mediafileinfo.py can detect MP3 and MPEG files (unless there is junk in
+A7. mediafileinfo.py can detect MP3 and MPEG files (mpeg-video (elementary
-    front of the MPEG header in the file) and get media parameters (e.g. codec, dimensions), with the following restrictions: it can't get media parameters for MPEG-TS (yet), and it can't detect raw MPEG audio streams (i.e. not wrapped to an MPEG-ADTS elementary stream).
+    stream), mpeg-adts (audio elementary stream), mpeg-ps, mpeg-ts) and get media parameters (e.g. codec, dimensions), with the following restrictions:

+    * If there is junk in front of the MPEG header in the file, the file is not detected as MPEG.
+    * Raw MPEG audio streams without MPEG-ADTS frame wrapping are not detected.
+      (Does this even exist?
+Aren't just junk in the beginning of the mpeg-adts file?)

 TODO
 ~~~~